-7.29.
-The sensors that provide signals to the protection system should feed other systems only through appropriate buffering and isolation devices.

-32 For new designs or significant modifications, it is advisable to design the plant such that during the first 30 minutes of a design basis accident, operator actions are not necessary to maintain plant parameters within the established limits.

-7.30.
-Design techniques, such as functional diversity, redundancy and signal diversity, should be used to the extent practicable to prevent loss of protection system functions.

-7.31.
-Where multiple setpoints are needed for a protection system function (e.g. to allow for power increase or decrease), the design should ensure that the more restrictive setpoint is used automatically or imposed by administrative means when plant conditions are no longer appropriate for use of the less restrictive setpoint.

-7.32.
-It might sometimes be desirable to provide multiple setpoints to achieve adequate protection for a particular mode of operation or set of operating conditions.

-7.33.
-If the design provides variable setpoints or provides for the ability to change a setpoint when the protection system is required to be operable, the devices used to vary or change the setpoint should be part of the protection system.

-7.34.
-The protection system should provide a means for determining the setpoint values for each channel of the protection system.
+- 7.29.
+The sensors that provide signals to the protection system should feed other systems only through appropriate buffering and isolation devices. - 7.30.
+Design techniques, such as functional diversity, redundancy and signal diversity, should be used, to the extent practicable, to prevent loss of protection system functions. - 7.31.
+Where multiple set points are needed for a protection system function (e.g. to allow for power increase or decrease), the design should ensure that the more restrictive set point is used automatically or imposed by administrative means when plant conditions are no longer appropriate for use of the less restrictive set point. - 7.32.
+It might sometimes be desirable to provide multiple set points to achieve adequate protection for a particular mode of operation or set of operating conditions. - 7.33.
+If the design provides variable set points or provides for the ability to change a set point when the protection system is required to be operable, the devices used to vary or change the set point should be part of the protection system. - 7.34.
+The protection system should provide a means for determining the set point values for each channel of the protection system.